 (c) an initial agency license for a title insurance agency applicant; and

-(d) an annual assessment for a licensed title insurance agency.
+(d) an annual assessment for a licensed agency title insurance producer.

-(2) Annual licensed title insurance agency assessment amounts shall be established for the following four premium bands of title insurance premiums:
+(2) Annual licensed agency title insurance producer assessment amounts shall be established for the following four premium bands of title insurance premiums:

 (a) Band A: $0 to $1 million;